What biochemical blood test is normal? table. Normal cholesterol value in women

 Iron (serum iron)

-• Women - 8.95 - 30.43 µmol / l;
+• Women - 8.95 - 30.43 µmol/l;

-• Men - 11.64 - 30.43 µmol / l.
+• Men - 11.64 - 30.43 µmol/l.

-How to prepare for the study?
+How to prepare for research?

 How are the results of a biochemical blood test evaluated?